Loading baby in 1,2,3,…9 months!

 Related read: know the common health conditions during Pregnancy

 What Happens to the Fetus?

-The first trimester is the period during which fertilization occurs, resulting in the creation of an embryo.
+The first trimester of pregnancy is the period during which fertilization occurs, resulting in the creation of an embryo.
 It is the period when the foundation is laid for the growth of your baby.
 Though, this said growth will not be as vivid in the early weeks.

-This lack of display on the fetus’ side does not imply that the fetus is not flourishing on the inside.
+This lack of display on the fetus’ site does not imply that the fetus is not flourishing on the inside.
 During the first trimester, the fetus will start making organs.
 You can expect the following to happen:

-Bones: The bones of the baby’s legs, arms, hands and feet will begin growing by 6 weeks.
+Bones: The bones of the baby’s legs, arms, hands, and feet will begin growing by 6 weeks.